-Kids Central Leadership continues to sub-contract with (3) case management agencies responsible for providing services in Circuit 5; The Centers, Youth and Family Alternatives (YFA) and Life Stream.
-During the 2015/16 fiscal year, Kids Central redesigned and restructured case management services in Circuit 5.
-These partners are tasked with identifying, developing and managing service delivery to ensure that families are directly engaged and are fully connected to and supported by their communities.
+Kids Central's Leadership continues to subcontract with three (3) Case Management Agencies responsible for providing services in Circuit 5; The Centers, Youth and Family Alternatives (YFA) and LifeStream.
+These partners are tasked with identifying, developing and managing service delivery to ensure families are directly engaged and are fully connected to and supported by their communities.
 Circuit 5 encompasses Citrus, Hernando, Lake, Marion and Sumter counties.
 The use of local nonprofits and community based providers allows communities to make localized decisions; thereby, maintaining ownership of the services provided to youth and families.
 Being community based also fosters accountability.
 By working with local stakeholders, including, mental health and educational organizations, appropriate interventions and prevention programs and activities continue to be developed to meet the various needs of families.
-This continues to result in locally driven quality improvements, best practice initiatives, and capacity building initiatives being developed and implemented.
+This continues to result in locally driven QIs, best practice initiatives, and capacity building initiatives being developed and implemented.

-Previously, Circuit 5 was split into two case management service areas, with adoption services provided by one organization who covered the entire circuit.
-After restructuring the system of care, the CMA service areas fall naturally, along community boundaries: the Centers serve's Marion County; Life Stream serve's Lake and Sumter Counties; and Youth and Family Alternatives covers Citrus and Hernando Counties.
+Previously, Circuit 5 was split into two (2) case management service areas, with adoption services provided by one organization who covered the entire circuit.
+After restructuring the system of care, the CMA service areas fall naturally along community boundaries.
+The Centers serves Marion County,

+LifeStream serves Lake and Sumter counties and YFA covers Citrus and Hernando counties.
 All agencies now provide adoption services.

 Kids Central continues to monitor and improve its system of care, to improve the overall network, and identify gaps and other opportunities for improvement.
 Kids Central was proactive in listening to stakeholders and monitoring performance, identifying that "continuity of care" was an issue that needed to be addressed.
 The redesign and alignment allows for a much smoother transition in bridging the handoff of adoption cases from one CMA to another.
-During FY 2016 - 2017, the realignment of service providers proved to be beneficial to maintaining the continuity of services.
+The realignment that occurred in FY 2016-2017 continues to support the following: